High cholesterol: Alternative medicine

-According to a survey in 2002, alternative medicine was used in an attempt to treat cholesterol by 1.1% of U.S. adults.
+A 2002 survey found that 1.1% of U.S. adults who used alternative medicine did so to treat high cholesterol.

 Consistent with previous surveys, this one found the majority of individuals (55%) used it in conjunction with conventional medicine.
-A systematic review of the effectiveness of herbal medicines utilized in traditional Chinese medicine had inconclusive results due to the poor methodological quality of the included studies.
+A systematic review of the effectiveness of herbal medicines used in traditional Chinese medicine had inconclusive results due to the poor methodological quality of the included studies.

 A review of trials of phytosterols and/or phytostanols, average dose 2.15 g/day, reported an average of 9% lowering of LDL-cholesterol.
 In 2000, the Food and Drug Administration approved the labeling of foods containing specified amounts of phytosterol esters or phytostanol esters as cholesterol-lowering; in 2003, an FDA Interim Health Claim Rule extended that label claim to foods or dietary supplements delivering more than 0.8 g/day of phytosterols or phytostanols.
-Some researchers, however, are concerned about diet supplementation with plant sterol esters and draw attention to lack of long-term safety data.
+Some researchers, however, are concerned about diet supplementation with plant sterol esters and draw attention to the lack of long-term safety data.